Instructional Method: Online, On-Demand Webinar

 This webinar explores the background of IPv6, IPv6 terminology, and migration approaches to enable broadcasters, as content providers, to evaluate and develop an IPv6 implementation plan.
 Participants will also learn about the current state of the industry in technology fundamentals and principles and get suggestions on where to obtain further knowledge.

 Click here for an article Pecena wrote for Radio World on IPv6.

 At the conclusion of this webinar, attendees will have:

 This webinar introduces broadcast engineers to IPv6 and help equip them to make informed decisions about implementing IPv6 in their organizations.

-Wayne Pecena is the Assistant Director of Educational Broadcast Services in the Office of Information Technology at Texas A&M University.
-In this position, he serves as the Director of Engineering of TTVN: The Enterprise Videoconference and Data Network serving the Texas A&M University System and Public Broadcast stations KAMU-TV and KAMU-FM serving the Brazos Valley area.
-He is responsible for leading technology implementation for the enterprise network of the Texas A&M University System, supporting over 150 IP data locations and over 350 videoconference sites within Texas and internationally.
+Wayne Pecena is the assistant director of educational broadcast services in the Office of Information Technology at Texas A&M University.
+In this position, he serves as the director of engineering of TTVN: The Enterprise Videoconference and Data Network serving the Texas A&M University System and Public Broadcast stations KAMU-TV and KAMU-FM serving the Brazos Valley area.
+He is responsible for leading technology implementation for the enterprise network of the Texas A&M University System, supporting more than 150 IP data locations and more than 350 videoconference sites within Texas and internationally.
 In addition, Wayne is responsible for broadcast technology implementation at KAMU.
-He has over 35 years of broadcast telecommunications experience and holds BS and MS degrees from Texas A&M University.
-He is a licensed Private Pilot and holds Amateur Radio Operator License N1WP.
+He has more than 35 years of broadcast telecommunications experience and holds BS and MS degrees from Texas A&M University.
+He is a licensed private pilot and holds Amateur Radio Operator License N1WP.